open-contracting/software-development-handbook/docs/python/performance.rst

       gprof2dot -f pstats code.prof | dot -Tpng -o output.png
       open output.png

--  `py-spy <https://github.com/benfred/py-spy>`__ is a statistical profiler, measures lines, and supports threads, subprocesses and native extensions.
+-  `py-spy <https://pypi.org/project/py-spy/>`__ is a statistical profiler, measures lines, and supports threads, subprocesses and native extensions.
 The ``top`` command can attach to a running process.
 -  `pprofile <https://pypi.org/project/pprofile/>`__ is a statistical profiler (and `very slow deterministic profiler <https://github.com/vpelletier/pprofile/blob/2.2.0/README.rst#L55-L59>`__), measures lines, and supports threads and PyPy.
+-  `vmprof <https://github.com/vmprof/vmprof-python>`__ is a statistic profiler, measures functions or lines, and supports threads and PyPy (and is aware of JIT).
 -  `timeit <https://docs.python.org/3/library/timeit.html>`__ is a deterministic profiler for code snippets.

 .. admonitions:: Other profilers